mlc-ai/web-llm/README.md

 ### Using Workers

-You can put the heavy computation in a worker script to optimizing your application performance.
+You can put the heavy computation in a worker script to optimize your application performance.
 To do so, you need to:

 1. Create a handler in the worker thread that communicates with the frontend while handling the requests.
-2. Create a Worker Engine in your main application, which under the hood sends message to the handler in worker thread.
+2. Create a Worker Engine in your main application, which under the hood sends messages to the handler in the worker thread.

 For detailed implementation for different kinds of Workers, check the following sections.

 #### Dedicated Web Worker